 - A. PROJECT LOCATION: This section of the work plan should include a detailed discussion of the project location.
 The term "project location" as used in this RFP refers to the primary area where the affected vehicles/engines operate, or the primary area where the emissions benefits of the project will be realized.
-If a single proposal includes vehicles operating in more than one county, this section of the work plan should indicate where each vehicle operates and the amount (%) of time spent in each county. - B. AREAS OF POOR AIR QUALITY: Priority will be given to projects located in areas of poor air quality as described in Section I.B.3.a.1 of the RFP.
-This section of the workplan should indicate whether all or a portion of the project is located in one of these areas.
-A list of priority areas that will receive points under Section V, Criterion #2.B of this RFP can be found in Appendix F, and also posted at: www.epa.gov/cleandiesel/clean-diesel-tribal-grants#rfp. - C. AREAS THAT RECEIVE A DISPROPORTIONATE QUANITY OF AIR POLLUTION FROM DIESEL FLEETS: Priority will be given to projects located in areas that receive a disproportionate quantity of air pollution from diesel fleets, as described in Section I.B.3.a.2 of the RFP.
+If a single proposal includes vehicles operating in more than one county, this section of the work plan should indicate where each vehicle operates and the amount (%) of time spent in each county. - B. NONATTAINMENT AREAS: Priority will be given to projects located in areas of poor air quality as described in Section I.B.3.a.1 of the RFP.
+This section of the workplan should indicate whether all or a portion of the project is located in one of these areas. - C. AIR TOXICS ASSESSMENT AREAS: Priority will be given to projects located in areas of poor air quality as described in Section I.B.3.a.2 of the RFP.
 This section of the workplan should indicate whether all or a portion of the project is located in one of these areas.